De Ficquelmont family

-The de Ficquelmont family is a noble family from Lorraine dating back to the 14th century whose filiation is established with Henry de Ficquelmont, a knight who died before 1386.
+The de Ficquelmont family is a noble family from Lorraine dating back to the 14th century.
+Its filiation is established with Henry de Ficquelmont, a knight who died before 1386.

-This family produced different branches in France, Austria, Belgium, and became extinct in 1948 in the male line with Louis-Charles de Ficquelmont de Vyle and in the female line in 1991 with countess Ghislaine de Ficquelmont de Vyle.
+This family produced different branches in France, Austria, and Belgium.
+It became extinct in 1948 in the male line with Louis-Charles de Ficquelmont de Vyle, and in the female line in 1991 with countess Ghislaine de Ficquelmont de Vyle.